Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 \item[(ii)] The proof of the celebrated limit, $\displaystyle \lim_{x\rightarrow 0} (\sin x)/x=1$, possibly, depends on properties of arc length or sector area which, in their turn, depend on properties of the trigonometric functions which are based on this limit [cf. Richman [1993], Rose [1991], and Ungar [1986]]. \end{enumerate}

 Whether there is actual circularity, no circularity or the situation is obscure, can be seen only through the detailed analysis of the treatment.

-Though the two aforementioned problems are solved [Hardy [1967], Morrey [1962]] or avoided via other approaches [Davis [2003], Eberlein [1966]], they still persist, without even being pointed to, in modern calculus books [cf., Anton et al. [2009], Hughes-Hallett et al. [2005], Protter and Morrey [1963]]. \textbf{I.4.
-Arbitrary and Accidental?} Is mathematics arbitrary and its effectiveness in natural sciences accidental?
+Though the two aforementioned problems are avoided via the approaches of Davis [2003], Eberlein [1966], Hardy [1967] and Morrey [1962], they still persist, without even being pointed out to, in modern calculus books [cf. Anton et al. [2009], Hass et al. [2020], Hughes-Hallett et al. [2005], Protter and Morrey [1963]].

+The approaches of De Morgen [1837] and Hobson [1918] suffer from two serious defects.
+The \textit{radian} is ill-defined [cf. De Morgan [1837, p.
+13, Hobson [1918, p.
+4] and the \textit{ratio} is not defined; it is made use of along the lines of Euclid [1956] which is problematic as was noticed by De Morgan [1836, P62].

+0.5cm \textbf{I.4 Arbitrary and Accidental?} Is mathematics arbitrary and its effectiveness in natural sciences accidental?

-That mathematics is arbitrary is implied by Hardy, not only when he arbitrarily defined the measure of an angle [see I.1 above] but also when he said that real mathematics ``must be justified as art if it can be justified at all'' [Hardy [1969] p.139, also cf. Griffiths [2000] p.
+That mathematics is arbitrary is implied by Hardy, not only when he arbitrarily defined the measure of an angle [see I.1 above] but also when he said that real mathematics ``must be justified as art if it can be justified at all'' [Hardy [1969] p.
+139, also cf. Griffiths [2000] p.
 4].

-That the effectiveness of mathematics is accidental is implied by E. P. Wigner when, under the title ``The Unreasonable Effectiveness of Mathematics in the Natural Sciences'' he wrote ``The miracle of the appropriateness of the language of mathematics for the formulation of the laws of physics is a wonderful gift which we neither understand nor deserve.'', as was noticed by Kac and Ulam [1971, p.
+That the effectiveness of mathematics is accidental is implied by E. p.
+Wigner when, under the title ``The Unreasonable Effectiveness of Mathematics in the Natural Sciences'' he wrote ``The miracle of the appropriateness of the language of mathematics for the formulation of the laws of physics is a wonderful gift which we neither understand nor deserve.'', as was noticed by Kac and Ulam [1971, p.
 166].
 Kac and Ulam agree, saying that this effectiveness ``remains perhaps a philosophical mystery'' [Kac and Ulam [1971] p.
 12] and that it ``may be philosophically puzzling'' [Kac and Ulam [1971] p.
 191].
 Yet, they give [Kac and Ulam [1971] p.
 191] the following clue for solving this puzzle ``One reason for it is the necessary condition that measurements, and thus much of the discussion in physics and astronomy, can be reduced to operations with numbers.''

 Kac and Ulam are, in a sense, following Lebesgue in emphasizing the importance of measure of quantities, of which he says [Lebesgue [1966] pp. 10-11] ``There is no more fundamental subject than this.
 Measure is the starting point of all mathematical applications [...] it is usually supposed that geometry originated in the measure of [angles, lengths,] areas and volumes.
 Furthermore, measure \textit{provides} [emphasis added] us with numbers, the very subject of analysis.''